I have GREAT news…

 What’s in it for me?

 I’m about to show you two simple exercises that answer this question for your prospective customer in a single, crystal clear sentence.
-This sentence is the foundation of your marketing and the reason your business, product or brand deserves to exist.
+This sentence is the foundation for your marketing and the reason your business, product or brand deserves to exist.
 You can use it in your…

 - Company tagline